Najrul-Ansari/KNN-Project/README.md

 ## Bangalore House Price Prediction
 Project 6 - houseprice_prj6
++ Dataset name - bangalore house price prediction OHE-data.csv
-+Objective - Predict the Price of Bangalore House
++ Objective - Predict the Price of Bangalore House

-+Tools - Python code in Jupyter notebook, Tableau for vizualization, Powerpoint, Excel.
++ Tools - Python code in Jupyter notebook, Tableau for vizualization, Powerpoint, Excel.

-+Tableau Dashboard -
++ Tableau Dashboard -

-+Algorith Used - KNeighborsRegressor, Linear Regression, Ridge, Lasso, Polynomial Regression.
++ Algorith Used - KNeighborsRegressor, Linear Regression, Ridge, Lasso, Polynomial Regression.

-KNeighborsRegressor - KNeighborsRegressor is a machine learning algorithm used for regression tasks.
+  + KNeighborsRegressor - KNeighborsRegressor is a machine learning algorithm used for regression tasks.
 It is part of the scikit-learn library in Python and is based on the K-Nearest Neighbors (KNN) approach, similar to the KNeighborsClassifier for classification tasks.
 The KNN algorithm works by predicting the target variable of a new data point based on the average (or weighted average) of the target values of its k-nearest neighbors in the feature space.

-Linear Regression - Linear Regression is a statistical method and a fundamental machine learning algorithm used for predicting a continuous outcome variable (also called the dependent variable) based on one or more predictor variables (independent variables).
+  + Linear Regression - Linear Regression is a statistical method and a fundamental machine learning algorithm used for predicting a continuous outcome variable (also called the dependent variable) based on one or more predictor variables (independent variables).
 The relationship between the variables is assumed to be linear, meaning that a change in the predictor variables is associated with a linear change in the outcome.

-Ridge - Ridge Regression, also known as Tikhonov regularization or L2 regularization, is a linear regression variant that introduces a regularization term to the standard linear regression objective function.
+  + idge - Ridge Regression, also known as Tikhonov regularization or L2 regularization, is a linear regression variant that introduces a regularization term to the standard linear regression objective function.
 The purpose of Ridge Regression is to prevent overfitting and handle multicollinearity, which occurs when predictor variables are highly correlated.

-Lasso - Lasso Regression, short for Least Absolute Shrinkage and Selection Operator, is a linear regression technique that introduces a regularization term to the standard linear regression objective function.
+  + Lasso - Lasso Regression, short for Least Absolute Shrinkage and Selection Operator, is a linear regression technique that introduces a regularization term to the standard linear regression objective function.
 Like Ridge Regression, Lasso aims to prevent overfitting and handle multicollinearity in the presence of highly correlated predictor variables.

-Polynomial Regression - Polynomial Regression is a type of linear regression in which the relationship between the independent variable (predictor variable) and the dependent variable is modeled as an nth-degree polynomial.
+  + Polynomial Regression - Polynomial Regression is a type of linear regression in which the relationship between the independent variable (predictor variable) and the dependent variable is modeled as an nth-degree polynomial.
 It extends the simple linear regression model, allowing for a more flexible representation of the relationship between variables.